Serious Case Reviews

 Occasionally a child dies or is seriously harmed and there are questions about how services supporting or protecting that child went about their business.

-Local Safeguarding Children Boards are required to produce a 'Serious Case Review' to consider what can be learnt from such cases and how services can be improved.
-Findings from these reviews are sometimes reported in the media.
+Local Safeguarding Children Boards are required to undertake a 'Serious Case Review' to consider what can be learnt from such cases and how services work together can be strengthened.

 Cheshire East LSCB has produced a general leaflet: